mstksg/inCode/copy/entries/advent-gol.md

 Anyway, you can explore this a little bit and try to come up with a set of ad-hoc rules like we did for 4D...but I think we've reached the limits of how far that method can go.
-We can generate these values simply enough using the expand-normalize-tabulate method we did for 4D, but there should be a way to compute these weights *directly*, in a clean fashion that doesn't require branching special cases and patterns.
+We can generate these values simply enough using the expand-normalize-tabulate method we did for 4D, but it's pretty inefficient, and there should be a way to compute these weights *directly* in a clean fashion that doesn't require hard-coding special cases and patterns.
 It's clear that we are limited until we can find this method.

 ### Go with the Flow

 What do all our valid normalized `<z,w,...>` coordinates look like?
-Well, they are always non-decreasing, and always are less than the current timestep.
+Well, they are always non-decreasing, and always are less than or equal to the current timestep.
 Keeping t=6 as our goal still, this means that valid coordinates in 10D are strings of eight numbers, like `0,1,1,1,3,5,5,6`, or `0,0,3,4,4,4,6,6`, or `1,1,2,3,3,4,5,5`.[^repeated]

 [^repeated]: It's also interesting to note that above 9D (where there are 7 higher-dimensional coordinates), there is always at least one duplicated